+Illinois population 2018: 12,741,080 (Source: US Census Bureau) Waste disposed to the landfill: 15,102,612 tons (Source: Illinois EPA data)

+Statewide waste disposal rate: 6.5 pounds per person per day

-Waste disposed to the landfill: 15,102,612 tons (Source: IEPA data) Waste diverted from landfills: 8,793,713 tons (Source: Data based on waste characterization study) Waste generation: 23,896,326 tons Illinois population 2018: 12,741,080 individua als Waste generation rate: 10.27 pounds per person per day
+Waste diverted from landfills: 8,793,713 tons (Source: Data based on waste characterization study)

+Waste generation: 23,896,326 tons

+Waste generation rate: 10.27 pounds per person per day

-As the data uses the higher bound limit of the material recovered and the committee was unable to validate this with real tonnages the committee acknowledges that the generation rate presented is an overestimate.
-This overestimation is evident when compared to the national average 4.9 pounds per person per day calculated by USEPA for 2018 as well as the regional generation rate of 8.92 pounds per person per day calculated by Lake County for 2018.
+As the data uses the higher bound limit of the material recovered and the Committee was unable to validate this with real tonnages the Committee acknowledges that the generation rate presented is an overestimate.
+This overestimation is evident when compared to the national average 4.9 pounds per person per day calculated by USEPA16 for 2018 as well as the regional generation rate of 8.92 pounds per person per day calculated by Lake County for 2018.